greenstick/bootstrapping-package-management-on-exacloud/README.md

 Pretty nifty, eh?

+And as an added bonus, if you've ever had errors compiling packages on ExaCloud due to unsupported (old) compilers, the setup below will likely resolve these issues as well.

 ### Step 1
 First, log on to ExaCloud, then start an interactive session (not using the head node) and setup a packages directory:
 ```